csiro-data-school/python/_episodes/05-syntax.md

 Square brackets are used to begin and end a list value, e.g. `first5Primes = [2,3,5,7,11]`.

-Braces (sometimes called "curly braces") are used to delimit a dictionary value, e.g. `ages = {"Fred":42, "David":55, "Jack":31}`
+Braces (sometimes called "curly braces") are used to delimit the key-value pairs in a dictionary, e.g. `ages = {"Fred":42, "David":55, "Jack":31}`

 There are two different quote characters for delimiting strings:
 * Single: `'`